 When you are shopping for a tennis bracelet, the carat weight will be listed as the total carat weight of all of the stones in the bracelet combined.
-A dainty tennis bracelet, such as this one, features 3.72 total carats, while this sparkling princess-cut version features 6.20 total carats.
+A dainty tennis bracelet, such as this one, features 3.72 total carats, while this sparkling oval-cut version features 7.98 total carats.
 Pay attention to carat weight to select a style that matches the look and feel of the tennis bracelet you desire.

 What Color is Best for a Tennis Bracelet?